openmobilityfoundation/mobility-data-specification/provider/README.md

 | wheelchair_boarding    | Boolean                                                                           | Optional          | Is this stop handicap accessible?                                                                                                      |
 | parent_stop            | UUID                                                                              | Optional          | Describe a basic hierarchy of stops (e.g.a stop inside of a greater stop)                                                              |

+In the case that a `stop_id` query parameter is specified, the `stops` array returned will only have one entry.
+In the case that no `stop_id` query parameter is specified, all stops will be returned.

 ### GBFS Compatibility

 Some of the fields in the `Stops` definition are using notions which are currently not in MDS, such as `rental_methods`.
 These fields are included for compatibility with GBFS.